Botanical gardens a lifeboat for threatened plants

 The researchers showed that only 10 per cent of the area in botanical gardens is given over to these endangered plants.

-They also revealed that Earth’s most ancient living flora, so-called non-vascular plants such as mosses and some algae, have been overlooked and neglected, comprising less than 5 per cent of species under care.
+They also revealed that Earth's most ancient living flora, so-called non-vascular plants such as mosses and some algae, have been overlooked and neglected, comprising less than five percent of species under care.

 "Non-vascular species are the living representations of the first plants to colonise land," Brockington said.
 "They are essential for understanding the evolution of plants."

-Scientists have so far assessed the threat status of about 26 per cent of the world’s known plant species. — AFP
+Scientists have so far assessed the threat status of about 26 per cent of the world's known plant species. — AFP-Relaxnews